Robert S. Peabody Institute of Archaeology: History

 The Robert S. Peabody Institute has served as a major center for fieldwork, research, and publication since its founding in 1901.
 Peabody, an 1857 graduate of Phillips Academy, established the Museum as the repository for his collection of approximately 38,000 artifacts and as a place where students could become acquainted with the discipline of archaeology.
 Throughout its history, the institute has been known by several names, including the Department of Archaeology, the Robert S. Peabody Foundation for Archaeology, the Robert S. Peabody Museum of Archaeology, and, most recently, the Robert S. Peabody Institute for Archaeology.

 As the museum's first director, his son Charles initiated the strong emphasis on research with excavations in 1901 at the Dorr Mound, Mississippi, Jacob's Cavern, Missouri in 1903 and Bushy Cavern, Maryland in 1904, among others.
-His excavations used an early form of grid system and produced some of the first well-documented evidence of man in association with extinct fauna.
+His excavations used an early form of the grid system and produced some of the first well-documented evidence of man in association with extinct fauna.
 His 1904 report on Jacob's Cavern inaugurated the museum's long history of research and publication.

 Warren K. Moorehead, appointed curator in 1901 and second director in 1924, conducted fieldwork throughout North America.
-He undertook extensive regional surveys and excavations in the Arkansas River Valley, Northwest Georgia and coastal Maine from 1907 to 1938.
+He undertook extensive regional surveys and excavations in the Arkansas River Valley, Northwest Georgia, and coastal Maine from 1907 to 1938.
 Work at Etowah, Hopewell, the Cahokia Mounds, and “Red Paint” sites in Maine added about 200,000 objects and provided some of the most valuable early collections.
 Moorehead was appointed by Theodore Roosevelt to the Board of Indian Commissioners in 1909.
 He investigated claims of fraud at the Annishinabe Reservation at White Earth Minnesota, exposing illegal seizure of reservation land by lumber and land companies.
 The museum curates photographs documenting the work and gifts from Annishinabe people whose land was eventually returned.

-Between 1915 and 1929 A. V. Kidder excavated sites in the Pecos Valley, New Mexico and elsewhere in the American southwest.
-Kidder is known as the “father of archaeology” for his demonstration of the value of stratigraphic excavation in the Americas.
+Between 1915 and 1929 A. V. Kidder excavated sites in the Pecos Valley, New Mexico, and elsewhere in the American southwest.
 With Carl Guthe and Anna O. Shepard, Kidder's analysis resulted in the first full chronology of southwestern archaeology.
 Inspired by questions raised at Pecos, Carl Guthe and Elsie Clews Parsons conducted ethnographic studies at Jemez and San Ildefonso Pueblos in the first use of analogy with the present as a tool in archaeological interpretation.
 The excavations at Pecos and related sites recovered more than 25,000 artifacts.
 Earnest Hooton at Harvard's Peabody Museum studied the more than 2,000 sets of human remains from Pecos in the first physical anthropological study of population groups through time.
-In 1927 Kidder held the first Pecos Conference, initiating regional archaeological conferences.
-The Pecos Conferences were first sponsored by the Peabody and later hosted by participating institutions.
+In 1927 Kidder held the first Pecos conference, sponsored by Peabody, initiating regional archaeological conferences.